Suicide Prevention

 Communicating and Connecting Mental Health Needs of Patients

-Funded by a CHOP Department of Pediatrics Chair’s Initiative, this project seeks to improve CHOP patients’ access to mental health services by identifying and addressing care coordination needs for mental health referrals.
-A multidisciplinary team of CHOP experts, including representatives from CVP, are assessing the current state of mental health referral patterns, focusing first on primary care sites, developing consensus recommendations on appropriate practices for referrals, and using quality improvement methods to conduct a gap analysis for what is needed to move from current practice to ideal practice.
-The team has implemented tests of change in July 2020, including dedicated Social Work care coordination, enhancements in the electronic health record, and education for providers.
+Funded by a CHOP Department of Pediatrics Chair’s Initiative, this project was implemented in 2020 and seeks to improve CHOP patients’ access to mental health services by identifying and addressing care coordination needs for mental health referrals.
+A multidisciplinary team of CHOP experts, including representatives from CVP, developed consensus recommendations on appropriate practices for mental health referrals focusing on primary care sites.
+Using quality improvement methods, the team implemented tests of change in July 2020, including dedicated Social Work care coordination, enhancements in the electronic health record, and education for providers.
+The Social Work care coordination model continues in the pilot sites, and over 2000 patients have received help with connecting to mental health services.

 Read More